ASSOCIATION KATSUGEN KAI AMSTERDAM

 The regenerating movement is done through the momentary suspension of our voluntary system.

 It requires no special knowledge or technique.
 On the contrary, we must leave that aside.
-To seek a
+To seek a pre-determined goal only hinders the natural evolution of our nature.

 The principle that we have formulated is thus :